nutjob-laboratories/merk/README.md

  - [Does MERK need any help?](#does-merk-need-any-help)

 # Downloads
 All files are packed in [ZIP archive files](https://en.wikipedia.org/wiki/ZIP_(file_format)), unless otherwise noted.
-All of these files available for direct download are for the current development version of **MERK**.
+All files available for direct download are for the current development version of **MERK**.

 | Type| Platform  | Download  |
 | :----:    | :----:    | :----:    |